 The genre isn’t defined by the age of the reader or the protagonist: it is defined by the emotional state the plot instills; in YA fiction, the state of a teen.

 The defining characteristic of a YA story could be called emotional truth and intensity.
-We’ll see this emotion in our characters and the plot will be informed by the emotional state of those characters.
+We’ll see this emotion in our characters and the emotional state of those characters will inform the plot.

 Writing for the YA genre